MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-version-update-policy.md

 ### Product life time

 The product life time of Finance + Operations (on-premises) software ends by **December 2027**.

-Individual application releases and platform updates have separate Expiration dates, which is when the support for this release ends.
+Individual application releases and platform updates have separate expiration dates, which is when the support for this release ends.

 ### Application releases